Whiley/RFCs/text/0000-qualified-names.md

 determines their meaning.
 For example, in the context of an `import` statement the path `xxx.yyy.zzz` identifies a _module_ (e.g. `std.ascii` above).
-However, in the context of a function or method invocation (e.g. `io.print()` above) the path identifies an _entity_ (i.e. a named declaration in some module, such as a `type` or `function`).
+However, in the context of a function or method invocation (e.g. `io.print()` above) the path identifies a _symbol_ (i.e. a named declaration in some module, such as a `type` or `function`).

 The goal of this proposal is two-fold.
-Firstly, to properly distinguish between module names and entity names.
+Firstly, to clarify the distinction between module names and symbol names.
 Secondly, to provide a syntax which is more familiar to systems programmers (e.g. from C++ or Rust backgrounds).

 # Technical Details

-The proposed syntax for fully qualified names is `name/of/module::entity`.
-A module name is a collection of one or more identifiers separated by `/`, whilst a (fully-qualified) entity name is always a module name and an identifier separated by `::`.
+A _qualified name_ is a sequence of identifies separated by `::` (e.g. `std::ascii`, `std::ascii::to_string`, etc).
+A _qualified
+module name_ is a qualified name where the last component identifies the _name_ and the preceding components (if any) constitute the _path_.
+For example, in the module name `std::ascii` it follows that `std` is the path, and `ascii` the name.
+A _qualified symbol name_ is a qualified name where the last component identifies the symbol and the preceding components constitute a module name.
+For example, in the symbol name `std::ascii::to_string` it follows that `std::ascii` is the module name, and `to_string` then symbol name.
 The above example in the proposed syntax would be:

 ```
-import std/ascii
+import std::ascii
-import std/io
+import std::io
-import println from std/io
+import println from std::io

 method main(ascii::string[] args):
    io::print("Hello ")
    println("World")
 ```

-**NOTES:** The separator `/` is used for module names over `.` to avoid overloading this with the field access operator.
+**NOTES:** The separator `::` is used for module names over `.` to avoid overloading this with the field access operator.
 Likewise, `::` is adopted because it is familiar to C++ and Rust programmers.
 Furthermore, it does provide a useful syntactic spacing between modules and names.

+Qualified names can be used in a number of different contexts:

+- **Imports**.
+When used in `import` statements, qualified names are always module names (e.g. in `import std::ascii`, it follows that `std::ascii` is a module name).
+- **Expressions**.
+When used in expressions, qualified names are always symbols names (e.g.`std::ascii::to_string()` or `std::ascii::DEL`).
+- **Types**.
+When used in a type, qualified names are always symbol names (e.g. `ascii:string` and `null|utf8::char)`.

-One aspect of qualified naming is that, in fact, there are both _fully-qualified_ and _partially-qualified_ names.
-Thus, `std/io` is the fully qualified name of the `io` module.
+Another aspect of qualified naming is that a qualified name can be _fully-qualified_ or _partially-qualified_.
+For example, `std::io` is the fully qualified name of the `io` module.
 In contrast, `io::print` is a partially qualified name for the `print` method.
-This name is considered partial because it employs an _unqualified_ module name (i.e. `io` rather than `std/io`).
+This name is considered partial because it employs an _unqualified_ module name (i.e. `io` rather than `std::io`).
 It follows from this that one can choose to use fully qualified names to avoid `import` statements.
 For example, we could rewrite the above without `import` statements as
 follows:

 ```
 method main(std/ascii::string[] args):
-   std/io::print("Hello ")
+   std::io::print("Hello ")
-   std/io::println("World")
+   std::io::println("World")
 ```

 In general, however, the use of fully-qualified names should be